lirantz/POWBOOK-app/README.md

 # POWBOOK-app

-social media of animal
+Animal social media

-To run the project you will open 3 terminals
-And write first in all the terminals
+To run the project you will open 3 terminals and write to all terminals first
-1.cd project1
+    Project 1.cd1
-2.cd project
+    Project 2.cd

-Then in the first terminal you will register
+Then in the first terminal you will write each command separately

-1. cd server
+CD server
-2. npm start
+Getting started with npm
 in the second terminal

-1. cd client
+CD client
-2. npm start
+Getting started with npm

-in the third terminal
+In the third terminal 1.
+Insert CDs 2.
+Start npm
-1.cd socket
-2. npm start